brampat/security/publications/presentation/software_updates.md

 -- Notes --

 Timeline:
-* Vulnerability is found (Zero day: number of days producer knows about vulnerability)
+* Discovery: Vulnerability is found
+* Awareness: Producer knows about vulnerability (end of zero day)
+* Patch: Producer develops and releases patch
+  * Researchers and attackers can reverse the patch to learn details
+  * In cycle (normal release schedule, sys admins are prepared)
+  * Out-of-cycle (outside release schedule, sys admins are unprepared, often only when actively exploited)
+* Patch is installed
-* Attack scenario developed (optional, somewhere during the lifecycle):
+* Exploit: Attack scenario developed (optional, somewhere during the lifecycle):
+  * Bug is weaponized: bug is exploited to run payload
   * Proof of Concept (white hat, non-damaging)
   * Exploit (black hat)
+    * If it's before Awareness date, it's called a Zero day
-* Producer knows about vulnerability (end of zero day)
+    * number of days producer knows about vulnerability
-* Producer developed patch
-* Producer released patch
-  * In band (normal release schedule, sys admins are prepared)
-  * Out-of-band (outside release schedule, sys admins are unprepared)
-  * Researchers and attackers can reverse the patch to learn details
-* Patch is installed

 --